DataDog/documentation/content/en/security/cloud_siem/security_operational_metrics.md

 ## Explore, visualize, and monitor the metrics

-Use the [Metrics Summary][4] to view details about the operational metrics, such as the tags and assets (dashboards, notebooks, monitors, SLOs) that are using those metrics.
+Use the [Metrics Summary][3] to see metadata and tags for the operational metrics.
+You can also see which dashboards, notebooks, monitors, and SLOs are using those metrics.

 Use tags to filter the metrics to specific teams, sources, and environments.
 You can then create [dashboards][5] for those metrics to visualize the data or create [monitors][6] to alert you if the metrics exceed a specified threshold.